-Well insulated hot water pipes will allow you to decrease the hot water temperature setting and therefore reduce your electricity or gas consumption.
+Well insulated hot water pipes will allow you to decrease your boiler’s hot water temperature setting and therefore reduce your electricity or gas consumption.

 Having in consideration the big amount of meters in piping that are needed to transport hot water around the house, non insulated pipes may be a considerable heat waste point and present a clear energy saving opportunity.

-As it can be appreciated, the wall is much colder than the radiator so part of that heat, around 46 degrees Celsius, will be waster because it will be absorbed by the wall and leaked to the outside.
+As it can be appreciated on it, the wall is much colder than the radiator so part of that heat, around 46 degrees Celsius, will be wasted because it will be absorbed by the wall and leaked to the outside.

-As we need hot water all the year, a poorly insulated hot water tank will be wasted heat all the time which means that it will use more electricity than needed to keep the hot water temperature.
+As we need hot water all the year, a poorly insulated hot water tank will be wasting a lot of electricity or gas just to keep the water temperature.

 For those of you who have a wood or electric stove at home, an inexpensive but very effective way to distribute the stove heat over the room is to install a stove fan.

 In short, as it can be appreciated in the picture below, this is a fan that it is going to be placed over the stove and the fan is going to blow the heat away from the stove.

 A stove fans work by using of the Peltier effect so this means that they do not use any energy at all and they are utterly economic to run.

-© 2020 Effiworkx.
+© 2022 Effiworkx.
 All rights reserved